rr-1294/mflix/README.md

-Using this to practice mongoDB features and it's spring integration
+Using this to explore and get some hands on mongoDB features and it's spring integration

 To run the application, use
 ```